woodser/monero-cpp/README.md

     sudo make install
     cd ../
     ```
-5. Build monero-project, located as a submodule at ./external/monero-project.
+4. Build monero-project, located as a submodule at ./external/monero-project.
 Install [dependencies](https://github.com/monero-project/monero#dependencies) as needed for your system, then build with: `make release-static -j8`
-6. Link to this library's source files in your application, or build monero-cpp to a shared library in ./build: `./bin/build_libmonero_cpp.sh`
+5. Link to this library's source files in your application, or build monero-cpp to a shared library in ./build: `./bin/build_libmonero_cpp.sh`

 ### macOS

 1. Clone the project repository if applicable: `git clone --recurse-submodules https://github.com/woodser/monero-cpp.git`
-2. Update submodules: `cd monero-cpp && ./bin/update_submodules.sh`
-3. Follow instructions to install [unbound](https://unbound.docs.nlnetlabs.nl/en/latest/getting-started/installation.html) for macOS to your home directory (e.g. `~/unbound-1.19.0`).
+2. Follow instructions to install [unbound](https://unbound.docs.nlnetlabs.nl/en/latest/getting-started/installation.html) for macOS to your home directory (e.g. `~/unbound-1.19.0`).

     For example:
     ```